 Dr. Janis Shandro is a community health and safety practitioner and a trusted advisor and consultant to various international finance institutions and organizations, governments, public mining and oil and gas companies and Indigenous communities.
 Over the past 15 years, she has had direct project experience in over 30 countries with a focus on identifying and managing social, health and safety risks associated with large-scale development projects, incidents and emergency scenarios.
 In Canada, Dr. Shandro works in partnership with Indigenous Nations on community health and safety projects as it relates to the extractive sector and has led numerous research projects on Indigenous and community health as it relates to mining.
 Internationally, she has dedicated the last decade of her career to supporting projects in the Asia-Pacific region.
+Dr. Shandro is Executive Director and Chair of the Asia Pacific Foundation for Climate and Health.
 Dr. Shandro holds a co-disciplinary PhD in Mining Engineering and Population Health from the University of British Columbia.